matthieugomez/PeriodicalDates.jl/README.md

 # MonthlyDates.jl

 This packages makes it easier to work with monthly or quarterly dates.
-It defines:
+It defines two types:

 - A `MonthlyDate <: TimeType` type